 COMMUNITY HEALTH ROADMAP

-Investment priorities to scale primary care
+Investment priorities to scale primary care at the community level

-Investment priorities to scale primary care
+Investment priorities to scale primary care at the community level

 Community health is a critical part of the primary care continuum to address people’s health needs.
 Community health can be defined in many ways, but for the purposes of this roadmap, it includes: